bioinformatics-ua/biocreativeVII_track2/README.md

 ### Installation

-First, make sure you have [Anaconda](https://www.anaconda.com/products/individual) installed for creating the `biocreative` conda environment with the Python 3.6.9 version.
+First, make sure you have [Anaconda](https://www.anaconda.com/products/individual) installed.
-Then, run the `setup.sh` file in order to (1) create the conda environment and install the dependencies, and (2) download the required datasets.
+Then, execute the `setup.sh` file in order to (1) create the `biocreative` conda environment with the Python 3.6.9 version and install the dependencies, and (2) download the required datasets.

 ```
 $ ./setup.sh